 If you are troubled by menopausal symptoms, it may help to know that you’re not the only one.
 While menopause is different for every woman, most women experience at least some symptoms.
-Take a look at our animation to see the effects that menopause can have on your mind and body.

 Strictly speaking, a woman has reached menopause when one year has passed since her last period.
 Before menopause, there is a transitional stage, known as the perimenopause, where women have declining fertility and fluctuating hormone levels.
 Many of the symptoms associated with menopause, such as hot flushes and mood swings, are the result of your body adjusting to fluctuating hormone levels during the perimenopause.
 Reduced oestrogen levels following menopause can increase your risk of problems such as osteoporosis and heart disease.